Bullying hurts and being a victim of any kind of bullying feels really bad. And it’s important for you to know two things:

 Picture your bully standing on their head with their body stretching – almost as if they were standing in front of a distorted mirror like the kind you see at a carnival.
 Listen to their voice as comes out all distorted and warbled.
 And they’ve turned yellow with pink stripes.
 Now who’s laughing?

-Can you visualize a tall stone wall?
-Build that invisible wall around you and when it’s up, imagine all the things the bully is saying bouncing off that wall.
+Visualize a tall armored shield.
+Build that shield around you and when it’s up, imagine all the things the bully is saying bouncing off that armored shield.

 Bullies usually pick on people that they think are weaker than they are, so stand up to them.
 You might be scared but if you keep standing up to them they'll stop.